julianbalog/devshell.io/blog/mastering-linux-administration/README.md

 Mastering Linux Administration
 ==============================

+_A comprehensive guide to installing, configuring, and maintaining Linux systems in the modern data center.
+Coming soon from Packt Publishing!_

 https://devshell.io/mastering-linux-administration/

 In a new book from Packt Publishing I co-wrote with [Alex Calcatinge](https://devopsroot.com/mastering-linux-administration/), we take a fresh look at Linux administration from the perspective of recent transformations in the modern data center, with workloads spanning from on-premises to public cloud infrastructures.
 To quote from the book's introductory notes: